Phase-change material: Thermal composites

 Thermal conductivity is a common property targeted for maximization by creating thermal composites.
 In this case, the basic idea is to increase thermal conductivity by adding a highly conducting solid (such as the copper mesh or graphite) into the relatively low-conducting PCM, thus increasing overall or bulk (thermal) conductivity.
 If the PCM is required to flow, the solid must be porous, such as a mesh.

 Solid composites such as fiberglass or kevlar prepreg for the aerospace industry usually refer to a fiber (the kevlar or the glass) and a matrix (the glue, which solidifies to hold fibers and provide compressive strength).
 A thermal composite is not so clearly defined but could similarly refer to a matrix (solid) and the PCM, which is of course usually liquid and/or solid depending on conditions.
 They are also meant to discover minor elements in the earth.

+Photo-thermal conversion phase-change composite energy storage materials (PTCPCESMs)

+PTCPCESMs are composite phase change materials with photo-thermal materials.
+They have wide applications in various industries, owing to their high thermal conductivity, photo-thermal conversion efficiency, latent heat storage capacity, physicochemical stability, and energy saving effect.

+PTCPCESMs mainly consist of functional carrier materials and organic PCMs.
+During the solid-liquid phase transition, organic PCMs can absorb and release a large amount of latent heat.
+Meanwhile, functional carrier materials not only enhance the stability and efficiency of photo-thermal conversion but also introduce various energy conversion functions.
+The photo-thermal conversion is related to the band structure and other electric properties of photo-thermal materials, contributing to different absorbing solar spectrum.
+This is achieved using materials like carbon-based nanostructures (e.g., graphene, CNTs), plasmonic nanoparticles (e.g., Au, Ag), and semiconductors (e.g., TiO2, MoS2).
+Common PCMs include organic materials (paraffins, fatty acids) and inorganic materials (salt hydrates, metal alloys).

+Researchers have been working on high-efficiency PTCPCESMs.
+A combined form of difunctional phase change composites integrated with phase change materials and photothermal conversion materials can reach 51.25% photothermal conversion efficiency and show no leakage under 60 °C for 24 h.
+Some researchers synthesized a novel form-stable solar-thermal conversion and storage materials by incorporating amino-functionalized single-walled carbon nanotubes into a polyethyleneglycol based polyurethane PCM, and reached a solar thermal conversion and storage efficiency of 89.3%.